-The health care industry plays a key role both economically and in the day to day lives of people across the UK.
-Healthcare provides employment opportunities in the public and private sectors, covering a broad spectrum of fields including pharmaceuticals, dentistry, hospitals and nursing homes.
+The health care and medical industries play a key role both economically and in the day to day lives of people across the UK.
+Healthcare provides employment opportunities in the public and private sectors, covering a broad spectrum of fields including dentistry, hospitals and nursing homes.
 Due to demands of this challenging but rewarding area of work, recruitment agencies are commonly used to supply top professionals who have the necessary attributes to succeed.

 The private health sector does not offer free care services and is thought to accrue an annual income of over £6 billion.
 Private hospital fees are responsible for more than half of this, with specialists' fees and private NHS patients also contributing towards that figure.
 Health care consultants may transcend the public / private sectors and around 28K professionals are considered to be delivering some form of private care.